RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-atom-feed-templates-in-jekyll.md

 ### External posts

 I setup an external post system in my blog that allows me to add articles I write externally to the homepage and feed.
-If the `external` property (URL) exists on a post's YAML header it will link to an external URL instead of the internally generates one.
+If the `external_url` property exists in a post's YAML header then it will link to the external URL instead of the internally generated page.
 The feed code for this is as follows:

 <!--prettify lang=xml-->
-<pre><code>{% raw %}{% if post.external %}
+<pre><code>{% raw %}{% if post.external_url %}
-&lt;link href="{{ post.external }}"/&gt;
+&lt;link href="{{ post.external_url }}"/&gt;
 {% else %}
 &lt;link href="<mark>home_url</mark>{{ post.url }}"/&gt;
 {% endif %}